-2. Student can pick his/her own OPT employment start date any date within their 60 day grace period.
+2. Student can pick his/her own OPT employment start date, as long as it is within their 60-day grace period.
 The employment start date can be as early as the day after you complete your program or it can be as late as the 60th day of your grace period.
-The employment start date must be between those dates within your 60 day grace period.
+The employment start date must be between those dates within your 60-day grace period.

 Reporting Requirements While on Approved OPT

 An F-1 student who is authorized by USCIS to engage in Optional Practical Training (OPT) employment is required to report any change of name, change of employment or address within 10 days of the change.
-A UC Merced student can use the OPT Reporting Form to report any of the above mentioned changes or the SEVIS Student Portal.
+A UC Merced student can use the OPT Reporting Form to report any of the above mentioned changes and the SEVIS Student Portal.
 Following OPT approval, the Department of Homeland Security will send you instructions on how to create your SEVIS Student Portal account.
-The email will come from email@example.com.
+The email will come from firstname.lastname@example.org.
 If you do not receive the email, check your spam or junk folder.
-If you still do not see it, contact your designated school official in OIA to have the email sent to you again.
+If you still do not see it, contact your Designated School Official (DSO) in OIA to have the email sent to you again.

-Students with an approved 24-month OPT STEM extension must make a validation report to the DSO every 6 months using the OPT Reporting Form.
+Students with an approved 24-month OPT STEM extension must make a validation report to the DSO every 6 months using the STEM OPT Participation Reporting Form.